hellokids86/scheduledtasks/README.md

 - REST API endpoints for status, task summary, errors and manual execution
 - Simple configuration via a JSON file (see `data/example_task_config.json`)

-## Quick start
+## Installation

+### As a standalone application

+1. Clone this repository
-1. Install dependencies
+2. Install dependencies

 ```powershell
 npm install
 ```

-2. Copy the example config to `data/task_config.json` and adjust it to your needs:
+3. Copy the example config to `data/task_config.json` and adjust it to your needs:

 ```powershell
 copy data\example_task_config.json data\task_config.json
 ```

-3. Start the server (uses `ts-node` to run TypeScript in-place):
+4. Start the server (uses `ts-node` to run TypeScript in-place):

 ```powershell
 npm start